dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Putting 1 into highLevelQueue
 highLevelQueue value: 1
 ```
-It’s better to use new api, cause you can set additional methods like `awaitUntil` - wait for some time and `awaitUninterruptibly` - to wait until signal, even if someone interrupted process.
+It’s better to use new API, cause you can set additional methods like `awaitUntil` - wait for some time and `awaitUninterruptibly` - to wait until signal, even if someone interrupted process.
 `lockInterruptibly` will throw `lockInterruptibly`, while simple `lock` can be interrupted, but won't throw exception.
 `SynchronousQueue` - special type of queue with one element. put - is waiting until take is done.
 Useful when you have 2 threads that need to change data and continue.
 ```java